On first impression, it seems that lawyers and poets

 James Clarke's The Juried Heart was published in March, 2015 by Pleasure Boat Studio, a NY literary press.
 The Juried Heart is a selection of Judge Clarke's poignant poems about his life and his work as a judge.
 Judge Clarke, a graduate of McGill University and Osgoode Hall, now retired, practiced law in Cobourg, Ontario and assumed his duties on the bench in 1983.
-Widely published in Canada, The Juried Heart is his first published book in the United States.
-A collection of Judge Clarke's still more recent work, titled, Reluctant Witness, appears in a 2015 issue of the Legal Studies Forum.
+Widely published in Canada, The Juried Heart is Clarke's first book published in the United States.
+Collections of Judge Clarke's more recent work, Reluctant Witness, and Fugitive Light appear in 2015 issues of the Legal Studies Forum.

-Juried Heart is, to our knowledge, the first major collection of poetry by a judge about his life on the bench (and off).
+Juried Heart is, to my knowledge, the first major collection of poetry by a judge about his life on (and off) the bench.

 James R. Elkins